hamidgh83/simple-api/README.md

 ## Overview

-This project is a simpe API to fetch and manipulate JSON data from a fictional social network REST API.
+This project is to fetch and manipulate JSON data from a fictional social network REST API.
 It doesn't use any common framework and everything has been developed with pure PHP.

 ### Project Skeleton